daattali/beautiful-jekyll/work.md

 meta-description: CV for Richard B. Decal
 ---

-I am interested in leveraging artificial intelligence to make the world a better place.
+I am interested in leveraging **artificial intelligence to make the world a better place**.
 Broadly, I want to avert existential risks, empower people, and improve lives.
 In particular, on a large scale I'd like to:

 - Sequester atmospheric carbon, reduce pollution
 - Educate with pedagogical chatbots